PyO3/pyo3/guide/src/class/thread-safety.md

 }
 ```

+If you need to lock around state stored in the Python interpreter or otherwise call into the Python C API while a lock is held, you might find the `MutexExt` trait useful.
+It provides a `lock_py_attached` method for `std::sync::Mutex` that avoids deadlocks with the GIL or other global synchronization events in the interpreter.

 ### Wrapping unsynchronized data

 In some cases, the data structures stored within a `#[pyclass]` may themselves not be thread-safe.
 Rust will therefore not implement `Send` and `Sync` on the `#[pyclass]` type.